rl-institut/offgridders/docs/Home.rst

 * Martha M. Hoffmann: Optimizing the Design of Off-Grid Micro Grids Facing Interconnection with an Unreliable Central Grid Utilizing an Open-Source Simulation Tool, June 2019, Reiner Lemoine Institut and Technologische Universität Berlin

-For more information, please refer to the `Github Readme <https://github.com/rl-institut/offgridders/blob/dev/README.md>`_
+For more information, please refer to the `Literature <https://offgridders.readthedocs.io/en/latest/Literature.html>`_